 Patients are responsible for increasing amounts of their healthcare services.
-In fact, the amount left for patients to pay after applied insurance has increased 88% from 2012-2017, and isn’t slowing down any time soon.
+In fact, the amount left for patients to pay after applied insurance has increased 88% from 2012-2017, then an additional 14% from 2017-2018, and isn’t slowing down any time soon.
 With patients owing so much, collecting full payments in a timely manner is becoming simultaneously more important and more difficult.

 One of the easiest ways to combat low collections is to provide patients with the technology they seek to make payments.
 According to the Trends in Healthcare Payments Eighth Annual Report: